 At BestReviews, we want to help you find the perfect watch.
 We buy all our own products and conduct field and expert research in order to find the best products for consumers.
 Our goal is to pass along the info you need to make informed shopping decisions.

 Ready to buy a men’s watch?
-Take a look at the matrix above for our top recommendations.
+Take a look at our top recommendations to find out what makes a great choice.
 For general info on choosing a men’s watch, continue reading our shopping guide.

 Men’s watches are available in three types: quartz, mechanical/automatic, and digital.